-The directors present their report together with the financial report of Clean TeQ Holdings Limited ("the Company") and of the Group being the Company and its subsidiaries for the financial year ended 30 June 2009 and the auditor's report thereon.
+The directors present their report together with the consolidated financial report of Clean TeQ Holdings Limited and its subsidiaries for the financial year ended 30 June 2010 and the auditor's report thereon.

 INFORMATION ON DIRECTORS AND COMPANY SECRETARY

 The qualifications, experience, special responsibilities and other directorships of each person who has been a director of Clean TeQ Holdings Limited ("Clean TeQ") at any time during or since the end of the financial year is provided below, together with details of the company secretary as at the year end.